dragmine149/dragmine149.github.io/ReadMe.md

 ### Notes:
 - `*` -> It's in a state now where you can technically go to the branch (`/Branch/{BRANCH_NAME}`), however the end result is broken in more ways than one.
 - `**` -> Winter, Spring have seasonal backgrounds.
 Summer, Autumn currently do not.
 - `***` -> It's nearly there.
-Most of it is out on main branch, however a tiny bit needs to be finished off for it to be completed.
+Some things are broken and need revisiting before it can be counted as completed.
 - `R` -> In research
 - `?` -> Work has been done on it, but the completion is unknown